Azure/Edge-infrastructure-quickstart-template/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
+This repository includes a script that will download binary files into your environment, which remain subject to your relevant customer agreement with Microsoft.

 ## Disclaimer